-The Washington State Legislature passed laws to create a DWSRF loan program consistent with federal law.
-Loan repayments, loan interest, and state match funds supplement the federal capitalization grant.
+The Washington State Legislature passed RCW laws to create a DWSRF loan program consistent with federal law and to provide supplemental funding through state match and associated grant programs.
+Regulations in the WAC were adopted to implement the program.
+Loan repayments, loan interest, loan fees, and state match funds supplement the federal capitalization grant.

-The DWSRF Loan Program provides low-interest construction loans to publicly (municipal) and privately owned drinking water systems in Washington State.
-Municipal water systems are "a city, town, or other public body created by or pursuant to state law," such as special purpose districts and public utility districts.
-The DWSRF Loan Program goals are to:
+DWSRF provides low-interest construction loans to publicly (municipal) and privately owned drinking water systems in Washington state, as well as tribally owned systems.
+Municipal water systems are "a city, town, or other public body created by or pursuant to state law," such as water sewer districts, public utility districts, and other special purpose districts.
+DWSRF goals are to:

-- Provide loans to water systems for capital improvements that increase public health protection and compliance with drinking water regulations. - Protect the health of the people of Washington by ensuring safe and reliable drinking water.
+- Provide funding to water systems for capital improvements that increase public health protection and compliance with drinking water regulations. - Protect the health of the people of Washington by ensuring safe and reliable drinking water.